My evolving business

 I have been in business for 18 years and it has evolved over the years.
 At the outset I didn’t have a formal business strategy but my USP has naturally developed and now it is very evident to prospective parents that we heavily focus on outdoor learning and getting out and about – this provides a point of differentiation from other settings.

 At the outset I saw the importance of keeping detailed records of your accounts (income and expenditure) and setting aside time each month to do it.
 Online software system has really helped me manage my finances – it enables me to issue invoices and also record itemised expenses.
 It even gives me a report to send to HMRC meaning I can do my own accounts and save on the cost of an accountant.
 I am able to keep records of my accounts online, which saves time.
-I order online food shopping online every week for and plan my weekly menu in advance.
+I order food shopping online every week and plan my weekly menu in advance.
 This definitely saves lots of money.

 From a marketing point of view it is important to be seen in your local community.
 Being around at schools, pre-schools and playgroups really helps.
 Most of my work comes from word of mouth, so it is important to get out there and talk to people about your business, tell friends and family, get chatting to people in parks, play centres, the beach, schools, playgroups etc. I also use a Facebook business page for marketing my business and have found that this is a great way of engaging with people.